continuously mirror your github account to forgejo, keeping github as the source of truth

 deployment

 Deployment is currently only supported via docker.
-A docker image is available at ghcr.io/virtcode/nerhegeb:main for both x86_64 and arm64.
+A docker image is available at ghcr.io/virtcode/nerhegeb:latest for both x86_64 and arm64.
 An example docker compose service could look like the following.

 services: